omarkarake/linting-formatting-practice/README.md

 Lint errors found in the listed files.

+## you can use
+npm run lint -- --fix

 ## for husky to run lint and format we use this:

 npm install --save-dev husky